 In addition to the expected scares, there are a few unexpected moments of humor in Halloween too.
 Green and McBride (who are known for movies and shows like Pineapple Express, Your Highness, and Eastbound and Down), inject their brand of humor in between the horror, and it works quite well.

 What doesn’t work well are a few unnecessary, cliché scenes surrounding Allyson’s social life, and a particularly awful character twist that had me shaking my head for far too long.
 Halloween had been a strong, scary, and smart slasher until the aforementioned twist, so I was extremely disappointed to see something so stupid happen in the middle of it all.
 It wasn’t terrible enough that it ruined the entire movie for me, but it definitely stayed on my mind until the final act, which was amazing enough to get me past it.

-Overall, Halloween is a mostly worthy follow-up to its legendary 1978 predecessor.
-It’s not perfect, but it’ll definitely please fans of the original or those looking for a great slasher flick.
+Overall, Halloween is a worthy follow-up to its legendary 1978 predecessor.
+It’s not the masterpiece the original was, but it’ll definitely please fans of the classic, or those looking for a great slasher flick.